WJ-IIOI/Cyclistic_Bike_Share_Analysis_Using_MySQL_Tableau/README.md

 # STEP 5 SHARE –  Visualizing findings

-# STEP 6 ACT – Solving the Problem
+# STEP 6 ACT – Conclusions from the analysis

+## Futher thinkings
+* More bikes?
+* More stations?